hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

   - SOC
 ---

-As a mentor in a SOC, I always receive questions from junior analysts about the best way to approach analysis.
-I sometimes ask analyst to come up with their analysis first before I try supporting them.
-It's always interesting to hear different conclusions and way of thinking.
-Some analysts have high analytic capabilities and some need to be aware about human thinking limitations and biases and how we can to some extent avoid them.
+As a mentor in a SOC, I often receive questions from junior analysts about the best way to approach analysis.
+To help them develop their skills, I sometimes ask them to come up with their own analysis before I offer my support.
+It's always interesting to hear their different conclusions and ways of thinking.
+Some analysts have strong analytical abilities, while others need to be aware of human thinking limitations and biases and how to avoid them to some extent.

-SOC jobs are analysis focused roles that need application of decision making skills that are impacted by how mature human cognitive abilities are.
-I will try in this blog post to list some of the analysis pitfalls I notice during my interaction with analysts in a SOC.
+SOC jobs are focused on analysis and require the application of decision-making skills that are impacted by the maturity of an individual's cognitive abilities.
+In this blog post, I will attempt to list some of the analysis pitfalls that I have observed during my interactions with analysts in a SOC.

-Generally, a typical SOC will have a dashboard that contains a list of security alerts.
-The first 10 seconds after looking at the dashboard, a magical and complex though process happens in the analyst mind to select the right alert for investigation.
-Like a any human, the though process will likely have pitfalls.
-Generally, good analysts have repetitively better good decision making skills and analytic thinking capability than average people.
-They derive their moves based on rules of logic.
-Applying good analytic techniques is crucial for analysis because not all information will be available.
+Typically, a SOC will have a dashboard that contains a list of security alerts.
+In the first 10 seconds after looking at the dashboard, a complex thought process occurs in the analyst's mind to select the right alert for investigation.
+Like any human, this thought process is likely to have pitfalls.
+In general, good analysts have better decision-making skills and analytical thinking capabilities than average people.
+They base their moves on the rules of logic.
+Applying good analytical techniques is crucial for analysis because not all information will be available.
 Analysts have to go through layers of abstraction to build context and make decisions.

 <br>